springer-math/Mathematics-of-Epidemics-on-Networks/errata.md

 This errata is limited to errors that are significant enough to cause confusion.

 If you believe you have found an error:
- - If it is a minor typo that won't cause confusion for others (e.g., obvious misspelling, inconsequential punctuation error), please report it [here](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues/9)
+ - If it is a minor typo that won't cause confusion for others (e.g., obvious misspelling, inconsequential punctuation error), please report it [here](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues/9).
  - If it is major enough that it should be on this page, please check if it is already on this list and if not open a new issue [here](https://github.com/springer-math/Mathematics-of-Epidemics-on-Networks/issues) (use the green "New Issue" button).

-## Acknowledgments
+## Dedication

 - "\epsilon_2" should be "Matilda"